Scuba Diving in Cozumel from Playa del Carmen

 Scuba Diving in Cozumel

-On Mexico’s northeast coast, just an hour south of Cancun and right in front of Playa del Carmen, in the Caribbean Sea’s warm waters lies National Marine Park of Cozumel island.
+On Mexico’s northeast coast, just an hour south of Cancun and right in front of Playa del Carmen, the Caribbean Sea’s warm waters lies National Marine Park of Cozumel island.
 The island’s magnificent barrier reef is home to an abundance of tropical species.
 Divers gather here to enjoy peaceful drift dives along Cozumel’s deep and lively walls, with an explosion of colorful hard corals, sponges, and gorgonians that together create an aquarium-like environment for all kinds of fish life, turtles, rays, and nurse sharks.

 There are more than 45 dive sites around Cozumel, with diving conditions for all levels.
 The south side of the island has been a marine park for over 20 years.
 The reef here is incredibly healthy, with 105 different coral types and close to 300 species of fish.
 In the shallow south reefs’ clear waters, scuba divers often encounter Hawksbill Turtles, Eagle Rays, schooling Jacks, Eels, giant Lobsters, and the endemic frogfish found hiding in the coral heads.